schneems/sprockets_better_errors/README.md

 This works in development but you'll find if you're precompiling your assets that it won't work in production.
 Why?
 By default sprockets is configured only to precompile `application.css`.
 Wouldn't it have been great if you could have been warned in development before you pushed to production and your site broke?

 ```
-Asset filtered out and will not be served: add `config.assets.precompile += %w( search.js )` to `config/application.rb` and restart your server
+Asset filtered out and will not be served: add `config.assets.precompile += %w( search.css )` to `config/application.rb` and restart your server
 ```

 That would be AMAZING!
 Well this gem adds these types of helpful errors!